The Lowdown On GDPR Data Breach ReportingSeptember 26, 2018GDPR

 - A detailed description of the circumstances surrounding the compromise/breach.

 - Include all relevant information.
 Such as, category and types of data, the number of data subjects affected, and the number of actual data records.

 - The likely outcome and consequence of the breach

 - Document a full description of intended investigation with a complete breakdown of measures taken immediately.
 And also for future prevention of similar compromises.

 - Within 72 hours, report the breach to the relevant Data subjects and Data Protection Authorities if you are required to do so.
 Ensure you have documented the contact details of your local Data Protection Authority.

 - Nominate a senior member of the team to act as investigator and reporter.

 Above all, remain transparent.
 Act in good faith and do not try to hide anything.
-Showing a willingness to be compliant will only go in your favour if you show that your primary concern is to protect the personal data you manage.
+Showing a willingness to be compliant will go in your favour.
+But only if you show that your primary concern is to protect the personal data you manage.